kingan1/CSC591-Group9-Project/README.md

 - Python files are located at [src](src)
 - A [script](generate_out.sh) is used to generate all output.
 It iterates over all data files, runs them through our program, and concatenates output to the output directory
     - The output and how long the process takes is saved to to `out/data_file.out`
+- PDF report can be seen HERE or through the [overleaf link](https://www.overleaf.com/read/xnhjtfjbmfmy)

 ## Description of algorithms